2026 Season Standings

 Championship Series

-The Playoff Structure for the 2026 MLR Season
+The Playoff Bracket for the 2026 MLR Season

-Following a 10-game regular season, the Top 4 teams will advance to a 2-round Championship series.
+Following a 10-game regular season, the Top 4 teams advanced to a 2-round Championship series.
 With no conferences in 2026, the Conference Semifinals have been removed in favour of just League-wide Semi-Finals.
 The Top ranked team will face the 4th ranked side at home, and the 2nd ranked team will face the 3rd ranked side at home.
 The winners of these Semifinals will advance to the Championship Final.
+Links to the three playoff games for the 2026 season can be found below:

 2026 All-MLR Teams